Lightstreamer/Lightstreamer-lib-node-adapter/README.md

 ### Configure Lightstreamer ###
 1. Download and install Lightstreamer
 2. Go to the "adapters" folder of your Lightstreamer Server installation.
 Create a new folder to deploy the remote adapters in, let's call it "NodeAdapter".
-3. Create an "adapters.xml" file inside the "NodeAdapter" folder and use the following contents (this is an example configuration, you can modify it to your liking by using the generic template, `DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_conf_template/adapters.xml` or `DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_robust_conf_template/adapters.xml`, as a reference):
+3. Create an "adapters.xml" file inside the "NodeAdapter" folder and use the following contents (this is an example configuration, you can modify it to your liking by using the generic template for [basic](https://lightstreamer.com/docs/ls-ARI/latest/adapter_conf_template/adapters.xml) and [robust](https://lightstreamer.com/docs/ls-ARI/latest/adapter_robust_conf_template/adapters.xml) Proxy Adapters as a reference):
     ```xml
     <?xml version="1.0"?>
     <adapters_conf id="PROXY_NODE">